 The GLR Campaign also acknowledges Hartford’s effort to more intentionally learn about and track barriers to attendance to implement new and more intentional strategies to address them, with a focus on building a comprehensive data agenda that includes clearly established protocols and cross-sector participation with the development of community-level indicators.

-Community Lead: Jennifer Gifford
+For more information, contact Community Lead: Jennifer Gifford